populse/mia_processes/docs/html/_sources/documentation/pipelines/FunctionalLangageMemory/GE2REC.rst.txt

 Lateralization indexes are computed using an iterative approach on the GE run.

 Based on the responses during the RECO run, we calculated behavioral performances during this task.
-The encoding performance during GE run was indirectly determined via thoses responses and the GE run is analysed using the encoding performance as a regressor.
+The encoding performance during GE run was indirectly determined via those responses and the GE run is analysed using the encoding performance as a regressor.

 A report is generated at the end of the analysis with the main statistical results obtained.